Practical guidance for supporting aging parents with dignity,

 How to Gently Start the Conversation

 Bringing up topics like these requires a soft touch and good timing.
-You

-emergency meeting.
+not an emergency meeting.

 One of the easiest ways to open the door is to make it about

 you first.
-It's a simple shift, but it can lower defenses and
+It's a simple shift, but it can lower defenses

-turn a potentially tense moment into a collaborative one.
+and turn a potentially tense moment into a collaborative one.

-For example, you could try saying something like: "I've been working on
+For example, you could try saying something like: "I've been working

-getting my own legal papers in order, like my will and healthcare
+on getting my own legal papers in order, like my will and healthcare

 directive.
-It made me realize I have no idea what your wishes are, and I
+It made me realize I have no idea what your wishes are,

-want to be sure I'm prepared to honor them if I ever need to."
+and I want to be sure I'm prepared to honor them if I ever need to."

-This approach frames the conversation around your own planning, inviting
+This approach frames the conversation around your own planning,

-take and strengthens your partnership as you plan for the future
+all adults to take and strengthens your partnership as you

 How to Care for Yourself While You Care for Others

-Pouring everything you have into caring for your parents is an act of
+Pouring everything you have into caring for your parents is an act

-what a good son or daughter does.
-But here's the truth: the only way to
+that's just what a good son or daughter does.
+But here's the truth:

-offer sustainable, loving care is to make sure you're supported, too.
+the only way to offer sustainable, loving care is to make sure

 Taking time for yourself isn't selfish.
-Think of it as the foundation
+Think of it as the

-long road ahead.
+resilient for the long road ahead.
 This is a core part of

 caring for aging parents with your heart intact.